Guns N’ Roses were in turmoil in 1995.

 “The studio they were using was insane.

-Riding high on the confidence of this appointment, Rose then made a sensational attempt to lure Izzy Stradlin back into the band.
+Riding high on the confidence of Finck’s return, Rose then made a sensational attempt to lure Izzy Stradlin back into GN’R.

 Yes, seriously.

-Stradlin have left during the early stages of the Use Your Illusion tour, and his departure is referenced by most fans as the moment the wheels began to come off, so this would have been a sensational appointment – and that’s before we even look at the prospect of him playing rhythm guitar alongside his two new weapons of mass destruction!
+Stradlin famously walked out during the Use Your Illusion tour several years earlier, and his departure is often referenced by fans as the moment where GN’R started to lose its way, so it would’ve been a sensational appointmet – even before we consider the prospect of Izzy playing rhythm guitar next to the insane tag team of Buckethead and Finck!

 “Yes, Axl called me up in early 2000 and asked if I’d be interested in taking a look at things.
 He didn’t want to reform the original line-up, because I was the only one he spoke to, but in any event, I declined the invitation.”

-That one didn’t work out, but for the first time in five years, there appeared to be a steady band in place and they could plan for the future.
+So that one didn’t work out, but everything else was looking good, and for the first time in five years there seemed to be a steady band in place.

 The Nu-GNR line-up consisted of: